Foster STEM education at all levels to support economic prosperity and future growth

 Social Benefit Indicators

-• Increase the number of students/youths who receive training in the dual vocational education system
+• Increase the number of students/youths who receive training in the dual vocational education system.
+(142 dual vocational students have participated in the project since its inception.)

-• Support and align with the Sustainable Development Goals (SDGs) in sub-goals 4.3, 4.4, and 8.6 for sustainable development.
+• Support and align with SDG Targets 4.3, 4.4, and 8.6.